Something went wrong

 Niagara Heating Oil Delivery Overview

-1,103,323 homes in Niagara heat their homes with number two heating oil.
+1,103,323 households in Niagara heat their homes with heating oil.
 This makes oil delivery essential, especially when Niagara temperatures drop as low as 22.4° F each winter.
-14% of Niagara homes depend on number two heating oil delivery each winter.
+14% of Niagara households rely on number two heating oil delivery each winter.

 7.03% of Niagara County Households Rely On Heating Oil Delivery Each Winter